poking-agents/headless-human/README.md

 # `headless-human`

 This is a prototype agent for recording human baselines.

 # What `headless-human` does

 (_See [here](https://mp4-server.koi-moth.ts.net/run/#122769/e=4470702398742657,hbp,uq) for a full example run_)

-Terminal commands are automatically recorded and displayed in the mp4 web viewer:
+Terminal commands are automatically recorded and displayed in the vivaria web viewer:

 ![alt text](README_assets/terminal.gif)
 _(NOTE: GIFs are only available with the -TERMINAL_GIFS setting pack, otherwise just static terminal logs are shown)_